Read the Current Administration's Executive Orders List here

-Certain ongoing activities, such as continuing arms transfers to Hizballah that include increasingly sophisticated weapons systems, serve to undermine Lebanese sovereignty, contribute to political and economic instability in Lebanon, and continue to constitute an unusual and extraordinary threat to the national security and foreign policy of the United States.
-For this reason, the national emergency declared on August 1, 2007, and the measures adopted on that date to deal with that emergency, must continue in effect beyond August 1, 2016.
-In accordance with section 202(d) of the National Emergencies Act (50 U.S.C.
-1622(d)), I am continuing for 1 year the national emergency with respect to Lebanon declared in Executive Order 13441.
+These terrorist activities continue to threaten the Middle East peace process and to pose an unusual and extraordinary threat to the national security, foreign policy, and economy of the United States.
+For this reason, the national emergency declared on January 23, 1995, and the measures adopted to deal with that emergency must continue in effect beyond January 23, 2017.
+Therefore, in accordance with section 202(d) of the National Emergencies Act (50 U.S.C.
+1622(d)), I am continuing for 1 year the national emergency with respect to foreign terrorists who threaten to disrupt the Middle East peace process.

 This notice shall be published in the Federal Register and transmitted to the Congress.